-For the natural gas rate, the residential base rate includes just the Service Availability Charge and the Energy Charge.
+For the natural gas rate, the residential base rate includes the Service Availability Charge and the Energy Charge.
 Each of these items is listed on the back of your bill.

-Retail rates contain an electric fuel adjustment, or gas cost adjustment clause, which provides for recovery of fuel costs.
+Retail rates contain an electric fuel adjustment or gas cost adjustment clause which provides for recovery of fuel costs.

-Costs recovered through the Regulatory Adjustment factor include:
+Costs recovered through the Regulatory Adjustment include:

 - Expenditures associated with the ERCOT-wide transmission grid

 - Electric Reliability Council of Texas (ERCOT) administrative fee

 - North American Electric Reliability Corporation / Electric Reliability Organization (NERC/ERO) fees